 Preheat the oven to 425 degrees F.

-In a large bowl add the bread crumbs, horseradish and fresh herbs
+In a large bowl add the bread crumbs, horseradish

 .
 Mix well you're your hands so all the natural oils

 are released into the bread crumbs.
 Spread the mustard

 evenly over the whole prime rib, then top with the bread crumb mixture.
 Liberally spray the prime rib with food spray.
 Put the prime rib into a roasting pan and roast

 until the internal temperature on an instant-read thermometer registers 115 degrees F. Remove the pan from the oven and set aside!
 Transfer the meat to a cutting board and let rest for 20 minutes.

 Cook's Note: The beef will continue to cook while resting.
 It will be medium-rare.
 If you like it more done, leave it longer in the oven.

 Pour the oil into a large skillet, over medium-high heat.
 Add the diced onion

 and cook until translucent, approximately 3 minutes.
 Stir in the green peppercorns

 , then remove the pan from the heat and add the brandy